dune-gdt/dune-gdt/source/dune_gdt_tutorial_on_cg_fem_for_the_stationary_heat_equation.md

 where $\kappa^K$ denote the *local function* of $\kappa$ as above, and where $\nabla_K\hat{\varphi}_\hat{j}$ denote suitably transformed *global* gradients of the *local* shape functions, for the integrand to reflect the same structure as above.

-Similar to local fucntionals, a **local bilinear form** is determined
+Similar to local functionals, a **local bilinear form** is determined

 * by a **binary element integrand**, in our case the `LocalLaplaceIntegrand` (see below)
   $$\begin{align}